amniik/snake/README.md

 # Snake

-This project is done as a part of [computer architecture course](https://inst.eecs.berkeley.edu/~cs61c/sp22/projects/proj1/) in Berkeley University.
+This project is popular snake game.
 Some advanced C programming concepts like memory management are exercised in this project.

 ## Test
 To run unit tests: